top of page

 The US Surgeon General describes dental disease as a silent epidemic

-It is the most prevalent unmet healthcare need.
+It is the most prevalent and chronic unmet healthcare need.
 Over 47 million people in the US live in places where it is difficult to access dental care and 17 million children received no care at all.
 There were over 830,000 visits to emergency rooms across the country for preventable dental conditions, with over 51 million lost school hours and 164 million work hours.

 World-wide, the statistics are much grimmer.
 Oral diseases affect half of the world’s population - 3.58 billion people - and 30% of people over 65 have no remaining teeth.
 The oral health care demands are beyond the capacities of the health care systems in low and middle-income countries.
 And in the US, nearly 9,500 new dental providers are needed to meet the country’s current oral health needs.